 In Nevada, it is a crime to possess, manufacture, or distribute any amount of illegal narcotics or prescription drugs.
 These crimes can be prosecuted either as felonies or misdemeanors.
 Attorney Gowdey always aims to get drug charges dismissed.
 However, in certain circumstances, he may negotiate alternative sentencing options like a diversionary drug treatment program.

 Under Nevada law, if a breath, blood, or urine test shows you have a blood alcohol concentration (BAC) of 0.08 or above, you will be arrested and charged with drinking under the influence (DUI).
 A DUI can lead to serious penalties, including thousands of dollars in fines, incarceration, driver's license revocation, probation, and more.

 The best way to beat a DUI charge is to hire a skilled, experienced criminal defense attorney.
 Michael Gowdey has helped countless Nevada, and California residents avoid jail and preserve their driving privileges.
-His acute knowledge of the science behind chemical testing enables him to effectively challenge the validity of BAC results.
+His intimate knowledge of the science behind chemical testing enables him to effectively challenge the validity of BAC results.

 If your son or daughter is accused of a juvenile crime, don't take chances with an inexperienced attorney.
-Michael Gowdey has a 23-year history of successful criminal defense and is prepared to vigorously defend your child.
+Michael Gowdey has a 29-year history of successful criminal defense and is prepared to vigorously defend your child.
 His aim is to keep him/her out of detention, remain in your care, and prevent a criminal record that could affect his or her future.

 Theft encompasses a wide range of criminal offenses including shoplifting, robbery, burglary, grand larceny, carjacking, identity theft and more.
 Depending on the value of the items stolen, a theft crime can be categorized as a misdemeanor or felony.